Sushi shop door smashed in possible 'racist attack' in Albert St, Auckland

 Vandals have thrown a tile through the door of an Auckland sushi shop in what the Korean owner believes may have been a "racist attack".

-The tile appears to have been taken from a pile of tiles and other construction materials left outside the Albert St shop by contractors building the $4.4 billion city rail link.
+The tile appears to have been taken from a pile of construction materials left outside the Albert St shop by contractors working on the $4.4 billion city rail link.

-Shop owner Krwoon Keum, 62, said the vandals may have seen a television interview last week in which he complained about losing 60 per cent of his customers because of the rail link construction work, which has blocked the footpath just north of his shop.
+Shop owner Kiwoon Keum, 62, said the vandals may have seen a television interview last week in which he complained about losing 60 per cent of his customers because of the rail link construction work, which has blocked the footpath just north of his shop.

 "They broke only the window [in the door]," he said.
 "They didn't come inside.
 The alarm went off and they ran away.